jamir-araujo/StateMachine/README.md

 # StateMachines

-A simple, staight forward state machine, for simple, linear processes.
+A simple, linear state machine, for simple, linear processes.

 ## How it works